 While gene editing has been used in laboratory experiments on individual cells and in animal studies for decades, 2015 saw the first report of modified human embryos.

-The number of published studies now stands at eight, with the latest research having investigated how a certain gene affects development in the early embryo and how to fix a genetic defect that causes a blood disorder.
+The number of published studies now stands at eight, with the latest research having investigated how a certain gene affects

 The fact that gene editing is possible in human embryos has opened a Pandora’s box of ethical issues.